ckljohn/airflow-on-EKS/README.md

 ## DAG deployment

 I have another docker image that store all my dags and plugins.
-When combine with CI and Keel, dags can be auto deploy to airflow when there is a git commit.
+When combine with CI and Keel, dags can be auto deployed to airflow after a git commit.

 ## Setup